timescale/docs/timescaledb/tutorials/nfl-fantasy-league.md

 ## Ingest data from CSV files

-We have three separate CSV files for game, player, and play tables.
-For the tracking table, you will need to import data from 17 CSV files (1 file for each week in the season).
+There are three separate CSV files for game, player, and play tables.
+For the tracking table, you need to import data from 17 CSV files (one file for each week of the season).

 Let's use a Python script that utilizes psycopg2's `copy_expert` function to ingest the data: